 From 2010-2015, Mirko toured internationally on six continents with the legendary balladeer, Engelbert Humperdinck as conductor, keyboard player, pianist, guitarist and backing vocalist for the ‘Legacy of Love’, ‘Released’ and ’50 Years with Engelbert Humperdinck’ tours.
 Talented English singer-songwriter, Sam Bailey, was a featured duet-partner for the 2015 UK tour.

-Most recently, in 2016, Mirko toured internationally with Air Supply for their '40 Years Tour' in Mexico, Guatemala, New Zealand, Australia, Hong Kong, Lebanon, Canada and the United States.
-In 2017, a new tour with shows in Canada, US, Jakarta, Singapore, Philippines, Jamaica, and the permanent position with the band.
+In 2016, Mirko started touring internationally with Air Supply for their '40 Years Tour' in Mexico, Guatemala, New Zealand, Australia, Hong Kong, Lebanon, Canada and the United States.